honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 key | value | description
 :--|:--|:--
-field | string | The name of the event field to match against the blacklist values | list  | The set of field values that cause this processor to drop an event
+field | string | The name of the event field to match against the deny list values | list  | The set of field values that cause this processor to drop an event

 ### keep_event

-The `keep_event` processor will remove all events NOT matching one of the whitelisted values.
+The `keep_event` processor will remove all events NOT matching one of the allow listed values.
 Careless configuration of this filter will drop all events.

 It is effectively the inverse of `drop_event`.